sciZer0/7/a/README.md

 Help civilization.

 ---
-The continuation of the article is here:<br>
+The continuation of the paper is here:<br>
 https://github.com/sciZer0/newdiscoveries/tree/main/c